Fixora-Technologia/nebulae-cymbals/README.md

-# Nebulae Cymbals - Project Analysis
+# Nebulae Cymbals - Warehouse Management System

 ## Project Overview

-Nebulae Cymbals is a forked Laravel project that serves as an organizational web application with both public-facing components and an administrative backend.
-The application appears to be designed for managing organizational content, membership information, news, gallery items, activities, and organizational structure.
-It leverages Laravel's robust features and follows a standard MVC architecture.
+Nebulae Cymbals is a Laravel-based warehouse management system designed specifically for a cymbal manufacturing company.
+The application provides robust inventory management, transaction tracking, and reporting capabilities.
+It leverages Laravel's features and follows a clean MVC architecture.

 The application is divided into two main sections:
-1. **Public-facing frontend**: Accessible to all users, displaying news, gallery, organizational information, and activities.
+1. **Authentication frontend**: Minimal public-facing components limited to authentication (login, register, password reset).
-2. **Admin backend**: Protected by authentication and authorization, allowing administrators to manage all content and user permissions.
+2. **Admin backend**: Protected by authentication and authorization, allowing staff to manage inventory, products, customers, and transactions.

 ## Tech Stack